Finitary coding and Gaussian concentration for random fields: Open problems

-As all the examples in dimension $d \geq 2$ discussed above illustrate, the assumptions of Theorem \ref{main-thm-ffiid} (finite second moment of the coding volume) or of Theorem \ref{theo:cone} (finite first moment of the coding volume) are very broadly satisfied.
-Indeed, in these examples the coding radius typically has exponential or stretched exponential tails.
-This naturally leads to the following question.
+In all examples in dimension $d \geq 2$ discussed above, the assumptions of Theorem~\ref{main-thm-ffiid} (finite second moment of the coding volume) and Theorem~\ref{theo:cone} (finite first moment) are satisfied with substantial room to spare.
+Indeed, the coding radius typically exhibits exponential or stretched-exponential tails.

+This raises the question of whether these moment conditions are close to optimal.
+In particular, it is natural to ask whether one can construct examples that lie near the boundary of these assumptions.

-\begin{question} Can one find examples of Gibbs measures in dimension $d \geq 2$ that are finitary codings of i.i.d. random fields, with polynomially decaying coding radii, but such that the coding volume still has a finite first or second moment? \end{question}
+\begin{question} Do there exist Gibbs measures in dimension $d \geq 2$ that are finitary codings of i.i.d.\ random fields, for which the coding radius has polynomially decaying tails, while the coding volume still has a finite first or second moment? \end{question}

+Such examples would provide a natural testing ground for the sharpness of our results.
+Heuristically, if the coding radius has tail of order $r^{-\alpha}$, then the integrability of the coding volume depends on the relation between $\alpha$ and the dimension $d$, suggesting the existence of borderline regimes.

-A natural candidate to explore in this direction is processes or fields with a correlation decay that is lower-bounded by a polynomial function, as an exponential decay of the coding radius implies an exponential decay of the correlation.
-The long-range Ising model is an interesting class to explore in this direction.
+A natural direction is to investigate models with slow decay of correlations, for instance when correlations are bounded below by a polynomial rate, since exponential tails of the coding radius imply exponential decay of correlations, as distant regions are independent unless the coding radii bridge the separation, an event whose probability decays exponentially in the distance.
+The long-range Ising model provides a particularly promising class of examples in this direction.

-On the other hand, we may revisit the question below raised by Spinka \cite{spinka-AoP}, and relate it to Gaussian concentration.
+In this direction, it is shown in a recent PhD thesis that if the coupling constants of the long-range Ising model decay like $|i-j|_1^{-\alpha}$ with $\alpha>d$, then the model is a finitary coding of an i.i.d.\ random field whenever $\alpha>2d$ and the inverse temperature $\beta$ is sufficiently small.
+The proof is outlined in an appendix of that work \cite{Faipeur2025}.

+A related question, raised by Spinka \cite{spinka-AoP}, concerns the existence of finitary codings with good tail behavior under mixing assumptions.

-\begin{question} Does exponential weak spatial mixing imply the existence of a finitary coding by an i.i.d. random field with finite expected coding radius? \end{question}
+\begin{question} Does exponential weak spatial mixing imply the existence of a finitary coding of an i.i.d.\ random field with finite expected coding radius? \end{question}

-If the answer is affirmative and the coding is obtained via a coupling-from-the-past algorithm, then Gaussian concentration follows as a consequence of Theorem \ref{theo:cone}.
+A positive answer would, in combination with coupling-from-the-past constructions, imply Gaussian concentration via Theorem~\ref{theo:cone}.
+More generally, this question highlights the broader problem of relating quantitative mixing properties to the tail behavior of coding radii.